 In this epic newsletter, I’m going to show you everything I know about creating and launching online courses.
 But first, you have to listen to my boring introduction.

 A long time ago when I didn’t know anything about online publishing, I launched one of my first books that taught people how to promote their webinars.

 It took a lot of courage for me to publish that tiny little book.

 And, To Be Brutally Honest, Launching A Tiny Book Was A Lot Of Effort.

 - I had to conduct research to determine if there was any demand.

 - I had to design the graphics.

-- I had to host the content on my website, that was after hand coding a website that was capable of securing the course.
+- I had to host the content on my website, that was after hand coding a website that was capable of securing the content from pirates.

-- I had to pay cash to ensure that my host could handle the bandwidth.
+- I had to pay cash for a decent web host and domain.

 - I then had to ensure that I had plugins to secure my content so that it couldn’t be pirated and stolen.

 - I then had to conduct seemingly endless hours of research and development to actually create content.